-Committees may, with the approval of the Committee on House Adminis-§774.
-Consultants and training.

-tration, procure the temporary or intermittent services of consultants and obtain specialized training for professional staff, subject to expense resolutions, under the Legislative Reorganization Act of 1970, sections 303 and 304 (2 U.S.C.
+Committees may, with the approval of the Committee on House Administration, procure the temporary or intermittent services of consultants and obtain specialized training for professional staff, subject to expense resolutions, under the Legislative Reorganization Act of 1970, sections 303 and 304 (2 U.S.C.
 72a(i) and (j)).

-- (b)(1) The professional staff members of each \$775.
-Staff duties. standing committee- - (A) may not engage in any work other than committee business during congressional working hours; and - (B) may not be assigned a duty other than one pertaining to committee business. - (2)(A) Subparagraph (1) does not apply to staff designated by a committee as "associate" or "shared" staff who are not paid ex"shared" staff. clusively by the committee, provided that the chair certifies that the compensation paid by the committee for any such staff is commensurate with the work performed for the committee in accordance with clause 8 of rule XXIII.

-(B) The use of any "associate" or "shared" staff by a committee other than the Committee on Appropriations shall be subject to the review of, and to any terms, conditions, or limitations established by, the Committee on House Administration in connection with the reporting of any primary or additional expense resolution.
+- (b)(1) The professional staff members of each standing committee- - (A) may not engage in any work other than committee business during congressional working hours; and - (B) may not be assigned a duty other than one pertaining to committee business. - (2)(A) Subparagraph (1) does not apply to staff designated by a committee as "associate" or "shared" staff who are not paid ex"shared" staff. clusively by the committee, provided that the chairman certifies that the compensation paid by the committee for any such staff is commensurate with the work performed for the committee in accordance with clause 8 of rule XXIII. - (B) The use of any "associate" or "shared" staff by a committee other than the Committee on Appropriations shall be subject to the review of, and to any terms, conditions, or limitations established by, the Committee on House Administration in connection with the reporting of any primary or additional expense resolution.

 The Ethics Reform Act of 1989 prescribed that staff work be confined to committee business during congressional working hours but maintained exceptions for the Committees on the Budget and Rules (P.L.
 101-194, Nov.
 30, 1989).
 The 104th Congress eliminated exceptions by committee in favor of exceptions for "associate" or "shared" staff (sec.
 101(c)(5), H. Res.
 6, Jan.
 4, 1995, p.
 462).
 Technical corrections were effected in the 104th Congress (H. Res.
 254, Nov.
 30, 1995, p.
 35077); in the 106th Congress, which conformed references to a renamed committee (H. Res.
 5, Jan.
 6, 1999, p.
 47); in the 107th Congress, which conformed references to a redesignated rule (sec.
 2(s), H. Res.
 5, Jan.
 3, 2001, p.
 24); and in the 108th Congress, which confined the exception for the Committee on Appropriations to subparagraph (B), rather than to the entire paragraph (sec.
 2(f), H. Res.
 5, Jan.
 7, 2003, p.
 7).
-A gender-based reference was eliminated in the 111th Congress (sec.
-2(l), H. Res.
-5, Jan.
-6, 2009, p. ).
 Before the House recodified its rules in the 106th Congress, this provision was found in former clause 6 of rule XI (H. Res.
 5, Jan.
 6, 1999, p.
 47).

-(c) Each employee on the professional or inves§777.
-Pay. tigative staff of a standing committee shall be entitled to pay at a single gross per annum rate, to be fixed by the chair and that does not exceed the maximum rate of pay as in effect from time to time under applicable provisions of law.
+(c) Each employee on the professional or inves

+T77.
+Pay. tigative staff of a standing com

+mittee shall be entitled to pay at a

+single gross per annum rate, to be fixed by the

+chairman and that does not exceed the max imum rate of pay as in effect from time to time under applicable provisions of law.